MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 When sharing a process with others, the option to automatically send an email invitation is selected.
 This email invitation states that you have shared a process with them.
 As co-owners or contributors they are asked to help you manage the process or adding new recordings, respectively.
 There is a link in the email invitation that leads them to the process shared.

-## Share a process with a contributor.
+## Share a process with a contributor

 Adding a contributor to a process is the most common way to share a process.
 Any co-owner of a process can perform these actions: